KelvinRein7/Delivery-CLI-App/README.txt

 	Step 1) make
 	Step 2) ./app

-Then you will given options to play around with it.
+Then you will have options to play around with it.
 ENJOY!